-- We have presented the first interference-free measurements of atmospheric HONO amount fractions at an Antarctic coastal ice-shelf location.
+We have presented the first interference-free measurements of atmospheric HONO amount fractions at an Antarctic coastal ice-shelf location.
 The lower values we observed here may be at least partly due to interference correction by the two-channel LOPAP technique.
-Amount fractions were between < 0.26 and 14 pmol mol-1, with a mean of 2.1 pmol mol-1, and exhibited a diurnal pattern peaking at noon.
-A HONO flux density of 0.5 to 3.4×10^{12} m-2 s-1 from the snow was measured which is at the upper limit of the close to the estimated HONO production from nitrate photolysis suggesting this reaction is a driver of - 440 HONO release from the snow.
+Amount fractions were between < 0.26 and $14 \,\mathrm{pmol \, mol^{-1}}$, with a mean of 2.1 pmol mol-1, and exhibited a diurnal pattern peaking at noon.
+A HONO flux density of 0.5 to $3.4 \times 10^{12} \,\mathrm{m}^{-2} \,\mathrm{s}^{-1}$ from the snow was measured, which is close to the estimated HONO production from nitrate photolysis, suggesting this reaction is a driver of HONO release from the snow.
 The flux density required to reach the measured amount fraction, with known HONO sources and sinks, was calculated by a simplified box model and is comparable to that measured here.
-HONO is an important OH source at Halley: these measurements suggest that HONO could contribute up to 12 pmol mol-1 h-1 of OH which should fit better with the HO_x budget previously modelled (Bloss et al., 2007, 2010).
-However, such calculations were limited by the strong HONO gradients and by the height difference between the HONO measurements of this campaign and the HO_x, NO_x and halogen species measurements of the CHABLIS campaign.
+HONO is an important OH source at Halley: these measurements suggest that HONO could contribute up to $12 \text{ pmol mol}^{-1} \text{ h}^{-1}$ of OH, which should fit better with the HO_x budget previously modelled (Bloss et al., 2007, 2010).
+However, such calculations were limited by the strong HONO gradients and by the height difference between the HONO measurements of this campaign and the HO_x, NO_x , and halogen species measurements of the CHABLIS campaign.

-There is a clear need for a complete campaign covering HO_x , NO_x , NO_y and halogen species, with measurements at the same height, to understand the interaction of the snow surface and boundary layer above.
+There is a clear need for a complete campaign covering HO_x , NO_x , NO_y , and halogen species, with measurements at the same height, to understand the interaction of the snow surface and boundary layer above.
 The observation of a steep gradient in HONO amount fraction requires further investigation.
 A 1D model combining amount fractions and fluxes of such gases, as well as meteorological data, is crucial for forming a consistent picture of the importance of the snow in the composition of the air at different heights through the polar boundary layer.